JoshuaKGoldberg/Goldblog/content/blog/speeding-up-centered-part-1-81-iframe-embeds/index.md

 <img alt="Screenshot of centered.app/quotes with Elements dev tools open, showing a masonry grid with one entry (class name 'w-full  shadow-2xl') expanded to show an iframe" src="./quotes-dom-iframes.png" />
 <div><em>Each of the w-full divs contains an &lt;iframe&gt;.
 That's a lot of &lt;iframe&gt;s.</em></div>
 </small>

+The page uses the popular [`react-twitter-embed` library](https://saurabhnemade.github.io/react-twitter-embed/?path=/story/twitter-tweet-embed--tweet-embed) to render an `<iframe>` for each tweet.
+The `<iframe>` strategy for embedding tweets is common and handy for avoiding the higher cost approach of using Twitter API to populate tweet data in a custom-written component.

 Fun fact: each `<iframe>` in a web page causes the browser to recreate what is essentially a webpage-in-a-webpage, complete with its own DOM body and JavaScript execution environment.
 Placing several dozen `<iframe>`s immediately on a single webpage is almost the equivalent of opening that many browser tabs all at the same times.